The Android Platform Security Model (2023): Introduction

-In terms of higher-level security measures, there are services complementary to those implemented in AOSP in the form of Google Play Protect (GPP) scanning applications submitted to Google Play and on-device (Verify Apps or Safe Browsing as opt-in services) as well as Google Play policy and other legal frameworks.
-These are out of scope of the current paper, but are covered by related work~\cite{androidblogpost-safe-browsing-2018,androidblogpost-malicious-apps-2018,androidblogpost-play-p2p-distribution-2018,androidblogpost-play-machine-learning-2018}.
-However, we explicitly point out one policy change in Google Play with potentially significant positive effects for security: Play now requires that new apps and app updates target a recent Android API level, which will allow Android to deprecate and remove APIs known to be abused or that have had security issues in the past~\cite{androidblogpost-play-api-updates-2017}.
+\paragraph{Structure} We begin by introducing the ecosystem context and threat analysis that are the basis of the Android security model (Section~\ref{sec:background}).
+Next, we define the central security model (Section~\ref{sec:android-security-model}) and its implementation in the form of architecture and enforcement mechanisms on various layers of the operating system (Section~\ref{sec:implementation}).
+Finally, we discuss special cases (Section~\ref{sec:special-cases}) and basic related academic work on Android security (Section~\ref{sec:related-work}).

-\paragraph{Structure} In the following, we will first introduce the ecosystem context and threat analysis that are the basis of the Android security model (Section~\ref{sec:background}).
-Then, we define the central security model (Section~\ref{sec:android-security-model}) and its implementation in the form of OS architecture and enforcement mechanisms on different OS layers (Section~\ref{sec:implementation}).
-Note that all implementation specific sections refer to Android 11 at the time of its initial release unless mentioned otherwise (cf.~\cite{url-android-10-security-enhancements} for relevant changes in Android 10 and~\cite{androidblogpost-pie-summary} for changes in Android 9).
+All historical presentations are based on an analysis of security relevant changes to the whole AOSP code base between Android releases 4.x and 14 (inclusive), spanning about 13 years of code evolution.
+Note that all implementation specific sections refer to Android 14 at the time of its initial release unless mentioned otherwise (cf.~\cite{androidblogpost-cellular-hardening,androidblogpost-cellular-security}, \cite{androidblogpost-security-privacy-13,androidblogpost-rust-2022}, \cite{androidblogpost-android-privacy-12,androidblogpost-android-enterprise-12}, \cite{androidblogpost-memory-autoinit-2020,androidblogpost-biometrics-2020,android-privacy-changes-11}, \cite{url-android-10-security-enhancements}, and~\cite{androidblogpost-pie-summary} for some of the relevant changes in Android 14 to 9, respectively).
 We will refer to earlier Android version numbers instead of their code names: 4.1--4.3 (Jelly Bean), 4.4 (KitKat), 5.x (Lollipop), 6.x (Marshmallow), 7.x (Nougat), 8.x (Oreo), and 9.x (Pie).
-All tables are based on an analysis of security relevant changes to the whole AOSP code base between Android releases 4.x and 11 (inclusive), spanning about 10 years of code evolution.
-Finally, we discuss special cases (Section~\ref{sec:special-cases}) and related work in terms of other security models (Section~\ref{sec:related-work}).